aosingh/lexpy/README.md

 1. Trie.
 3. Directed Acyclic Word Graph(DAWG).

+Both Trie and DAWG are Finite State Automaton(FSA)

 *Fun Facts* :
 1. The 45-letter word pneumonoultramicroscopicsilicovolcanoconiosis is the longest English word that appears in a major dictionary.